 Investors

-Implementation status of the competence profile, diversity concept, independence requirements and further objectives for the composition of the Supervisory Board
+Implementation of the competence profile, diversity concept, independence requirements and further objectives for the composition of the Supervisory Board

 Qualifications matrix of the shareholder representatives in the Supervisory Board